World Botanical Gardens

-World Botanical Gardens and Waterfalls is a commercial botanical gardens with a large waterfall, located between Umauma and Hakalau, at the corner of Leopolino Road and Hawaii Belt Road, State Highway 19, 16 miles north of Hilo, Island of Hawaiʻi, Hawaii.
+World Botanical Gardens and Waterfalls, which is a part of Botanical World Adventures, is a commercial botanical gardens with a large waterfall, located between Umauma and Hakalau, at the corner of Leopolino Road and Hawaii Belt Road, State Highway 19, 16 miles north of Hilo, Island of Hawaiʻi, Hawaii.
 The gardens are open daily with an admission fee.
 Major features include Kamaʻeʻe Falls, a 100 ft waterfall, the second largest maze in Hawaii known as the Children's Maze, over 10 acre of arboretum, and many specialized garden areas.